Azyura203/KaneDocs/README.md

 ### Local Database

-KaneDocs uses browser localStorage for the Git-like functionality:
+KODEX uses browser localStorage for Git-like functionality:

-- Repository data
+- Repository data and metadata
-- Commit history
+- Complete commit history
-- Branch information
+- Branch information and switching
 - Working directory changes
+- User preferences and settings

-All data is stored locally in your browser.
+All data is stored locally in your browser for privacy and performance.

 ## 🤝 Contributing